iaifi/iaifi.github.io/phd-summer-school.md

 * Additional lecturers to be announced!

 ## Summer School Registration
 Registration for the Summer School will open on **February 15, 2022**.
 Space may be limited, so a brief application will be required.
+Limited funding support may be available as needed.

 ## Summer School Schedule
 Details of the schedule for the Summer School will be released in Spring 2022.
+The schedule will include lectures, tutorials, poster sessions, a hackathon, and networking events.

 ## Workshop Program
 The workshop program will be released in Spring 2022.